Kootenai Health’s Behavioral Health provides the most comprehensive chemical dependency treatment in the region.

 - Significant medical concerns (past or present)

-We work with all major insurance companies including Medicaid and Medicare.
+We work with all major insurance companies including Medicaid and Medicare (limitations apply).
 Our staff will be happy to complete the insurance verification process.

 What to Pack